kubernetes/enhancements/keps/sig-scheduling/4815-dra-partitionable-devices/README.md

 that the references can actually be resolved during admission since we are only able to validate a `ResourceSlice` in isolation.
-This means that users will not discover mistakes until a `ResourceClaim` actually tries to allocate a device that belongs to the `ResourcePool`.
+This means that users will not discover mistakes until a `ResourceClaim` actually tries to allocate a device that belongs to the resource pool.
 This means more complexity and a less user-friendly UX.
 However, `ResourceSlices` are created by drivers, so issues here would mean a bug in the driver.